CaptainAHD/CaptainAHD/README.md

 🔭 Working on Deep Learning with Legal Data
 🌱 Learning about NLP, Quantitative Finance, Computer Vision 🌟 Main languages: Python, R, JavaScript
-📚 I like to read books on History, Economics, Philosphy, and Science 🎵 Love Rock and classical music
+📚 I like to read books on History, Economics, Philosophy, and Science 🎵 Love Rock and classical music

 ```